 David Sherwin on Behavior Design at HOW Interactive Conference

-In my upcoming talk at HOW Interactive Design Conference, both in Washington D.C. and in San Francisco, I plan to share a process that I’ve developed to help with these issues.
+In my talk at the 2014 HOW Interactive Design Conference, both in Washington D.C. and in San Francisco, I shared a process that I’ve developed to help with these issues.
 The process uses these key steps:

 1. Defining Positive Benefit for People from Your Product or Service